HOME

 Can liquid-cooled cold plates be modeled?

 Yes, although the process is a bit more complicated than for air cooling networks.
 For liquid cooling applications, you start by obtaining the pipe-to-fluid resistance with Sauna's Toolbox.
 Next, you create the flow network.
 As the last step, the pipe-to-fluid resistance is handled by creating generic resistors between the plate and the flow ambients.
+There is an exercise in the Sauna user manual which describes the method.

 Sauna includes a flow network feature.
 Does Sauna have computational fluid dynamics (CFD) capability?